VoltCruelerz/OwlMarble-Magic/classes/warlock/Warlock.md

 You know and can cast the spell _Hex_ without expending a spell slot.
 Once you have done so, you cannot do so again until you complete a Short or Long Rest.

-When you cast the spell _Hex_, its range increases to 600 feet, and you can target a creature by name, even if you cannot see it.
+When you cast the spell _Hex_, the target also has disadvantage on saving throws against the chosen ability.

 #### Shrouded Spells [New]